mfcollins3/mfcollins3.github.com/_posts/2013-06-11-completing-the-named-pipes-example.md

 Here's the updated SpecFlow feature and scenarios that will be implemented:

+{% highlight gherkin %}
+Feature: Manage work queues

+  Scenario: Create a work queue
+    Given the work queue does not exist
+    When I create the work queue
+    Then the work queue will exist
+    And the work queue will be stopped

+  Scenario: List work queues
+    Given there are work queues defined
+    When I list the work queues
+    Then all of the work queus will be returned

+  Scenario: Delete a work queue
+    Given the work queue exists
+    When I delete the work queue
+    Then the work queue will be deleted

+  Scenario: Start a work queue
+    Given the work queue exists
+    And the work queue is stopped
+    When I start the work queue
+    Then the work queue will be running

+  Scenario: Stop a work queue
+    Given the work queue exists
+    And the work queue is running
+    When I stop the work queue
+    Then the work queue will be stopped
+{% endhighlight %}

 The first scenario, **Create a work queue**, was completed in the [last post]({% post_url 2013-06-10-windows-ipc-using-named-pipes %}).
 For reference, here are the step definitions that I ended up with: